aws/aws-cdk-rfcs/text/204-golang-bindings.md

 Static methods, on the other hand, would be generated as package-level functions.
-Since there could be multiple classes within a package, there is not a good way to namespace a static function in an idiomatic way (e.g. `ClassName.StaticMethod()`); to ensure that static methods maintain the characteristic of not requiring a concrete receiver while still ensuring some kind of namespacing, the proposal is to add the class name is a prefix to the top-level function.
+Since there could be multiple classes within a package, there is not a good way to namespace a static function in an idiomatic way (e.g. `ClassName.StaticMethod()`); to ensure that static methods maintain the characteristic of not requiring a concrete receiver while still ensuring some kind of namespacing, the proposal is to add the class name is a prefix to the top-level function, and separating with a `_` to avoid namespace conflicts.
 These methods would not be included in the corresponding interface.

 Similarly, static properties would be generated as a function at the package level with the same prefixing as with static methods.
 This way, we can still delegate calls to the jsii runtime to get the static property value.